adityam/filter/vim-README.md

          ...]

-The default is not to use any vimrc file.
+The default is not to use any `vimrc` file.

-A vimrc file gets loaded before syntax highlighting is enabled.
-If you want to override the default syntax highlighting scheme, add the appropriate `syn ...` commands to a vimrc file, and source that usign
+A `vimrc` file gets loaded before syntax highlighting is enabled.
+If you want to override the default syntax highlighting scheme, add the appropriate `syn ...` commands to a `vimrc` file, and source that using

      \definevimtyping
         [...]